 Sites to See, Things to Do

 Howland Stone Store Museum is in the Sherwood Equal Rights Historic District and boasts original women’s suffrage posters.
-Join in on the celebration of the passing of the 19th amendment centennial planned for August 15, 2020.
 While you are in the neighborhood, be sure to check out Opendore, the home of Emily Howland, who was known for her contributions to education, women’s rights, and abolition.
 Both properties are on the National Register of Historic Places.

 The NYS Equal Rights Heritage Center features a state-of-the-art exhibition titled “Seeing Equal Rights in NYS” where New York State’s progressive history supporting equality comes to life through interactive displays.
 Experience the creative ways New Yorkers organized to stand for justice, and learn about the key contributors from the 1800s to modern day.